basho/basho_docs/source/languages/en/riakts/installing/debian-ubuntu.md

 Riak TS can be installed on Debian or Ubuntu-based systems using a binary package available through ZenDesk.

-Check your e-mail for the link to the download in ZenDesk.
+Check your email for the link to the download in ZenDesk.

 ##Dependencies